 The folk arts are defined as those artistic practices which are community or family-based and express that community’s aesthetic heritage and tradition.
 The learning process is informal and is passed on from generation to generation by word of mouth, apprenticeship, and imitation.

-Applications will be evaluated on the basis of artistic quality, as defined by traditionality in the case of applicants for the Folk Arts Fellowship.
-Applications solely on the review of support materials such as manuscripts, images, and recordings, applicants should submit the best quality support materials possible.
+Applications will be evaluated on the basis of artistic quality, as defined by traditions in the case of applicants for the Folk Arts Fellowship.
+Since panels assess Fellowship applications solely on the review of support materials such as manuscripts, images, and recordings, applicants should submit the best quality support materials possible.
 It is the applicant’s responsibility to ensure that support materials are prepared and submitted adequately to RISCA for panel review.

 How to Apply

-Applicants must submit a completed Arts Access Grant application form via http://www.arts.ri.gov/org-apply, including the following attachments:
+- Applicants must submit a completed Folk Arts Apprenticeship application form via https://www.grantinterface.com/Home/Logon?urlkey=artsrischolarship.